Skip to main content

 Fees

-• Cross-border fee: Not charged to users.
-Solid absorbs this fee.
-Note: FX and cross-border fees are mutually exclusive, only one can apply per transaction, with a combined maximum of 1%.
+• Cross-border fee: absorbed by Solid, not charged to you.
+FX and cross-border fees are mutually exclusive: only one can apply per transaction, with a combined maximum of 1%.

-• International transaction fee: Covered by Solid.
-Not passed through to users.
+• International transaction fee: covered by Solid, not passed through to you.

 Merchant Rules